sansin5982/Statistics-with-R/chapters/Numerical-Measures.md

     ## [1] 0.419996

-As skewness value is 0.42 suggests that data is symmtrically distributed.
+As skewness value is 0.42 suggests that data is symmetrically distributed.

 [⬅ Back to Home](../index.md)